PrestoConnector

 The required arguments for the Presto connector are:

-: ID for your connectorautocommit
+- id: ID for your connector

-: the hostname of Amazon Redshift cluster.port
+- host: the hostname of Amazon Redshift cluster.

-: the password to use for authentication
+- password: the password to use for authentication

 presto_connector = PrestoConnector(